ikhebgeenaccount/SideScroller/README.md

 SideScroller aims to create a League of Legends themed 2D platformer, including champions with abilities, minions and jungle monsters.

+SideScroller isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

 ###Download
 [Download the latest version.](https://github.com/ikhebgeenaccount/SideScroller/releases)
 You need to have [Java 8](http://www.java.com) installed to play this game!